cryptoniknik/the-first/README.md

 👀 I’m interested in RWA and DePin
 🌱 I’m currently learning python, java and PHP+mySQL
-💞️ I’m looking to collaborate on peace all over the world 📫 How to reach me: cryptoniknik@gmail.com
+💞️ I’m looking to collaborate on peace all over the world 📫 E-mail me to cryptoniknik@gmail.com